Policies & privacy

 Join online or visit a branch of Cockburn Libraries to become a library member.

-Join online gives instant access to our eLibrary – eBooks, eAudiobooks, eMagazines, streaming movies.
+Join online gives instant access to our eLibrary – eBooks, eAudiobooks, eMagazines, streaming music and streaming movies.
 To borrow physical items you will need to visit any branch of Cockburn Libraries to have your membership upgraded on presentation of identification with your current address.
 If you are under 16 years, you will need a parent or legal guardian to present ID.

 Conditions of membership